|

 throughout the country and branches had been established to this end.
 All

-went well, it was quite exciting to be working in Head Office, even if you
+went well, it was quite exciting to be working in Head Office, even if you were

-some remote Branch.
-However, time
+remote Branch.

-passed and by the fifth year one came to realise this career path was in reality a “cul-de-sac”.
+However, time passed and by the fifth year one came to realise this career path was in reality a “cul-de-sac”.
 The Department had three signing officers,

 an Assistant Manager, a Sub-Manager